 Keep Your Teeth and Keep On Smiling as You Age

-The answer is false, even though tooth decay in later life is likely even with ongoing dental care.
+is likely in later life even with ongoing dental care.
 However, with good oral hygiene and proper dental care, seniors can retain all or most of their teeth.
 But the trick is that taking care of the gums is just as important as taking care of the teeth.

 Proper Dental Care

 Most tooth loss is caused not by cavities, but by

 .
 Gum disease results when bacteria enter the crevices between teeth and gums, where they create plaque.
 The presence of plaque causes an immune reaction that causes the gums to become inflamed.
 The inflammatory process eventually eats away at the structures that hold teeth in place.
 Inflammation caused by gum disease has also been linked to heart disease, certain cancers, and respiratory diseases.

 Gum disease can be prevented by thoroughly brushing and flossing your teeth regularly.
 This means brushing at least twice per day with fluoride toothpaste, or after each meal.
 Flossing should be done at least once per day.
 Studies have shown that manual and powered toothbrushes are equally effective in eliminating plaque.

 If you do use a manual toothbrush, use a soft-bristled toothbrush.
 Be sure to brush the back, front, and bottom of all teeth.
 Also brush your tongue and the roof of your mouth.
 Replace your toothbrush every 2-3 months.